bluesadi/Pluto/README.md

 # Pluto-Obfuscator
-Pluto is an obfuscator based on LLVM 12.0.1, being developed and maintained by 34r7h4mn and za233.
+Pluto is an obfuscator based on LLVM 12.0.1, mainly developed by 34r7h4mn.
 > Pluto is a dwarf planet in the Kuiper belt, a ring of bodies beyond the orbit of Neptune.
 ## Environment
 This project was developed and tested on the following environment: